Skykomish River Washington

 Skykomish River Suspension Bridge

 Whispering Waters romantic rental cabin is located in a rural area of the western foothills of the northern central Cascade Mountain range of Washington state.
-The area is not overly touristy, yet attracts thousands of visitors due to the scenic and outdoor recreational attractions.
-Whispering Waters vacation cabin rental is in Baring, Washington close to Highway 2, a National Scenic Byway winding through the beautifully rugged Cascade Mountains with numerous waterfalls and crystal clear rivers along the way.
+The area is not overly touristy, though attracts thousands of visitors due to the scenic and outdoor recreational attractions.
+Whispering Waters vacation cabin rental is in Baring, Washington close to Highway 2, a National Scenic Byway winding through the beautifully rugged Cascade Mountains with numerous waterfalls and crystal-clear rivers along the way.
 In addition to the abundance of conifer trees there are many native evergreen plants that keep Western Washington green year-round.
 The air is fragrant with the smell of cedar and fir.

 US hwy 2 is part of the southern limb of 440 mile scenic Cascade Loop Highway, and the south fork Skykomish is known for it’s scenic beauty.
 Area development has been limited which makes it a great place to enjoy the natural beauty of the mountains.
 The Baring/ Index/ Skykomish area is a little more than half-way between Seattle and Leavenworth, so can be a base from which to visit other areas.
 It is a 60-90 minutes (if you avoid rush hour traffic) to Seattle for sightseeing, and 60 minutes to Leavenworth.